Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Lego scars in QDM: exact results

 On closer examination, it is easy to identify the two legos $\ket{\lego{1}}, \ket{\lego{2}}$ drawn separately in Fig.~\ref{fig:lego2}.
 Each lego is three-plaquette rows thick, and the middle row is an equal \emph{antisymmetric} superposition of a clockwise and an anti-clockwise plaquette separated by non-flippable plaquettes.
 This forms the active region of the lego, an emergent \emph{singlet}, which under the action of $\Okin$ produces different states that exactly cancel each other.
 The first and the third rows are inert, comprising of non-flippable plaquettes (which get trivially annihilated by $\ham$).
 This inactive zone ensures that the excitations generated by $\Okin$ while acting on the active zone cannot reach the boundary, and can only interfere among themselves.
+It is important to stress here that the inactive zone only exists because of the sign structure of the contributing states within the active zones.
+For example, if $\ham$ is applied repeatedly to any one of the four contributing states in Fig.~\ref{fig:lego1}, then all other states in the same symmetry sector of the Hilbert space will be generated.
+The particular sign structure of the legos ensures that certain excitations destructively interfere before they can propagate out of an active zone.
 The reader is invited to check this for $\ket{\lego{1}}$, where $\Okin$ acts non-trivially on the flippable plaquettes, and gives rise to four states which cancel each other.
+Two of these states, with four flippable plaquettes with alternating circulations along a line in the active zone, would have taken the excitations through the inactive zones if they did not cancel each other due to the sign structure adopted in $\mathcal{L}_1$.
+Another way of stating this is to note that in Fig.~\ref{fig:lego2}, the inert zones do not contain any flippable plaquettes iff the active zone contains a single clockwise and and a single anticlockwise plaquette separated by non-flippable plaquettes as shown.
+A configuration with alternating clockwise and anticlockwise plaquettes in the active zone with no separating plaquettes in between would create flippable plaquettes in the inactive zone as well.
 Moreover, the dashed lines indicate the missing links in the lego $\ket{\lego{1}}$ which fit vertically with the lego $\ket{\lego{2}}$.
 Thus, the scar state of Fig.~\ref{fig:lego1} can be expressed as $\ket{\psi_s} = \ket{\lego{1}} \otimes \ket{\lego{2}}$, with the normalization taken into account as explained in Fig.~\ref{fig:lego2}.
 Moreover, this analytic construction immediately shows that one should expect 6 such scars with $(\Okin,\Opot)=(0,4)$, corresponding to the different arrangements of the singlets, and which matches with the data in Table~\ref{tab:scarsQLMQDM}.
 We can further predict the $S_{L/2}$ for the different cases: whenever the axis cuts the (two) singlets one gets $2 \ln 2$, while all other cases yield $0$.

 This construction also works out for the type-I scars $(\Okin,\Opot)=(0,4)$ on the larger lattice $(\Lx,\Ly) = (8,4)$.
 Once again, the contribution comes from four basis states, which can be constructed using two legos $\ket{\lego{3}},\ket{\lego{4}}$ as illustrated in Fig.~\ref{fig:lego3}.
 As in the previous case, there are two parts: (i) the active part (the same \emph{singlet}), which transforms nontrivially under the $\Okin$ but vanishes under quantum superposition, exactly as before, (ii) an inactive part, which trivially vanishes under $\Okin$.
 Piecing together these legos such that the active parts are shielded by the dead parts \emph{cages} the excitations caused by $\Okin$.
 This phenomenon is thus an example of \emph{quantum caging}.